Skip to contentSkip to navigation

 Challenge

-The cases that have been designed and installed at the Henry Ford are on the larger scale.
-These freestanding units use large glass panels and high bases.
 The all-glass models are particularly challenging because the glass panels become structural and must hold an extremely heavy steel top with complete and flexible lighting and cable hanging systems to accommodate their rotating exhibitions.

 Our Solutions